-Outside directors are defined under the Companies Act as directors who are not serving and who have not previously served as executive directors, executive officers or employees (including managers) of the relevant company or any of its subsidiaries.
-Under the Reform Act, this requirement is tightened.8 In a company with committees, a majority of the members of each committee must be outside directors, with each committee required to consist of at least three members.
-In a company with an audit committee, under the Reform Act, the audit committee must have more than three directors as members, and the majority of them must be outside directors.
+Outside directors are defined under the Companies Act as directors who are not serving and who have not previously served as executive directors, executive officers or employees (including managers) of the relevant company or any of its subsidiaries, its parent companies or its sibling companies.
+In a company with committees, a majority of the members of each committee must be outside directors, with each committee required to consist of at least three members.
+In a company with an audit committee, the audit committee must have more than three directors as members, and the majority of them must be outside directors.
 On the other hand, in a company with a corporate auditor and a board of directors, there are no such outside director requirements concerning board composition.